livebook-dev/livebook/README.md

     "standalone" (Standalone), "attached:NODE:COOKIE" (Attached node)
     or "embedded" (Embedded).
 Defaults to "standalone".

-  * `LIVEBOOK_FIPS` - if set to "true", it enables the FIPS mode on startup.
-    See more details in [the documentation](https://hexdocs.pm/livebook/fips.html).

   * `LIVEBOOK_FORCE_SSL_HOST` - sets a host to redirect to if the request is not over HTTPS.
     Note it does not apply when accessing Livebook via localhost.
 Defaults to nil.